-From time to time, the FASB or other standards setting bodies issue new accounting pronouncements.
-Updates to the FASB Accounting Standard Codifications (ASCs) are communicated through issuance of an Accounting Standards Update (ASU).
+From time to time, the FASB or other standards-setting bodies issue new accounting pronouncements.
+Updates to the FASB ASCs are communicated through the issuance of an Accounting Standards Update ("ASU").
 Unless otherwise discussed, we believe that the impact of recently issued guidance, whether adopted or to be adopted in the future, is not expected to have a material impact on our consolidated financial statements upon adoption.

-We also adopted the following standards on the applicable effective dates, none of which had a material impact on our financial statements or financial statement disclosures.
+We also adopted the following standards during 2018, none of which had a material impact on our financial statements or financial statement disclosures

 Newly Issued Not Yet Effective Accounting Standards

 Credit Losses - Measurement of Credit Losses on Financial Instruments Issued in June 2016, ASU 2016-13, Financial Instruments - Credit Losses Measurement of Credit Losses on Financial Instruments, replaces the current incurred loss impairment method with a method that reflects expected credit losses.
-We plan to adopt the new standard on its revised effective date of our fiscal year beginning after December 15, 2022, by recognizing the cumulative effect of initially applying the new standard as an adjustment to the opening balance of Retained earnings.
-The adoption of this guidance will not have a material impact on the Companys consolidated financial statements and related disclosures.
+We plan to adopt the new standard on its revised effective date of our fiscal year beginning after December 15, 2021, by recognizing the cumulative effect of initially applying the new standard as an adjustment to the opening balance of Retained earnings.
+The Company is currently evaluating the effect that ASU 2016-13 will have on our consolidated financial statements and related disclosures.

 Intangibles - Goodwill and Others Issued in January 2017, ASU 2017-04, Intangibles - Goodwill and Other Simplifying the Test for Goodwill Impairment, simplifies how an entity is required to test goodwill for impairment by eliminating Step 2 from the goodwill impairment test.
 Step 2 measures a goodwill impairment loss by comparing the implied fair value of a reporting units goodwill with the carrying amount of that goodwill.
 ASU 2017-04 is effective for annual periods beginning after December 15, 2019, including interim periods within those periods.
-The adoption of this guidance will not have a material impact on the Companys consolidated financial statements and related disclosures.
+The Company is currently evaluating the effect that ASU 2017-04 will have on our consolidated financial statements and related disclosures.